moggieuk/Happy-Hare/doc/configuration.md

 extruder_sync_load_speed: 20		# mm/s speed of synchronized extruder load moves
 extruder_sync_unload_speed: 25		# mm/s speed of synchronized extruder unload moves
 extruder_homing_speed: 20		# mm/s speed of extruder only homing moves (e.g. to toolhead sensor)

-# Selector movement speeds
-selector_move_speed: 200        	# mm/s speed of selector movement (not touch)
-selector_homing_speed: 60       	# mm/s speed of initial selector homing move (not touch)
-selector_touch_speed: 80		# mm/s speed of all touch selector moves (if stallguard configured)
-selector_touch_enable: 0		# If selector touch operation is possible this can be used to disable it 1=enabled, 0=disabled
 ```

 This section controls the module that controls filament loading and unload at the gate when an encoder is present.
 The `encoder_unload_buffer` represents how close to the gate the filament ends up after fast bowden move.
 You want it close (for speed) but not too close that it can overshoot.  `encoder_parking_distance` is how fast away from the gate exit the filament should be parked when unloaded.
 It rarely needs to be changed from the default.